 Why have regular custard when you can make it chocolatey?

 The joy of custard, or at least a mixture of milk and eggs thickened by heat, was first discovered by the ancient Romans and is something we Brits, both ancient and modern, have taken to our hearts.
-While yellow custard is creamy and delicious, chocolate custard cascading over a piping hot chocolate pudding is the ultimate comfort food, delivering a double chocolate whammy which is guaranteed to make a chocoholic’s day.
+While vanilla custard is creamy and delicious, chocolate custard cascading over a piping hot chocolate pudding or chocolate brownies is the ultimate comfort food, delivering a double chocolate whammy which is guaranteed to make a chocoholic’s day.
 While making chocolate custard is quick and easy, it does demand your full attention if you want it to be smooth, delicious and lump free.

 - 450ml (3/4pt creamy milk